Hello first time home buyers.

 Home Buyers Plan (HBP).

-Home buyers plan is a federal government program allowing you to withdraw up to $35,000 from your RRSP (Registered Retirement Savings Plan) towards the purchase of your first home.
-The amount was increased from $25,000 limit per person in March 2019.
+Home buyers plan is a federal government program allowing you to withdraw up to $60,000 from your RRSP (Registered Retirement Savings Plan) towards the purchase of your first home.
+The amount was increased from $25,000 limit per person in March 2019 and than again from $35,000 to $60,000 in April 2024.

-Each eligible spouse can withdraw up to $35,000 from their plan giving you potentially $70,000 you otherwise wouldn’t be able to use for the purchase of the house.
-The plan is essentially a loan that needs to be repaid, the repayments start in the 3rd year following the withdrawal, and you have 15 years to repay it.
+Each eligible spouse can withdraw up to $60,000 from their plan giving you potentially $120,000 you otherwise wouldn’t be able to use for the purchase of the house.
+The plan is essentially a loan that needs to be repaid, the repayments start in the 3rd year following the withdrawal (the government announced the temporary deferral of repayments for properties purchased between by additional 3 years), and you have 15 years to repay it.
 If the repayments are not made the minimum amount for which should have been repaid will be added to your income.
 The funds contributed into RRSP must be inside the plan for 90 days prior to the withdrawal in order to qualify for HBP.

 The rules regarding the tax credits and rebates are quite complex and detailed, please let me know if you have any questions, I am always glad to help.